garden-io/garden/docs/reference/commands.md

     # disables the provider.
 To use a provider in all environments, omit this field.
     environments:

+    preInit:
+      # A script to run before the provider is initialized.
+This is useful for performing any provider-specific setup
+      # outside of Garden.
+For example, you can use this to perform authentication, such as authenticating with a
+      # Kubernetes cluster provider.
+      # The script will always be run from the project root directory.
+      # Note that provider statuses are cached, so this script will generally only be run once, but you can force a
+      # re-run by setting `--force-refresh` on any Garden command that uses the provider.
+      runScript:

     # Map of all the providers that this provider depends on.
     dependencies:
       <name>: